 About the Use of Oral Sedation for Dental Exams and Treatments

-Oral sedation (sometimes called a “conscious sedation”) uses medications to assist the child to cope with fear and anxiety and cooperate with dental treatment.
+Oral sedation (sometimes called a “conscious sedation”) is a form of sedation dentistry that uses medications to assist the child to cope with fear and anxiety and cooperate with dental treatment.
 Medications and dosages will be selected that are unlikely to cause loss of consciousness in your child.
 Most medication used for an oral sedation cause a loss of memory and a groggy (tired) sensation.
+Click here to learn more about sedation dentistry.

 Children who have a level of anxiety that prevents good coping skills or are very young and do not understand how to cope in a cooperative fashion for the delivery of dental care would likely be a good candidate for an oral sedation.
 Oral sedation is often helpful for some children who have special needs.
 It allows a child to cope better with dental treatment.
 In order to alleviate potential anxiety in your child, we recommend minimal discussion of the dental appointment with your child prior to the appointment.